growilabs/growi-docs/docs/en/dev/tips/debugging.md

 1. Start development server `yarn dev`.
 1. [Chrome DevTools](https://developer.chrome.com/docs/devtools/)
-    - You can debug client-side code by using [Sources panel](https://developer.chrome.com/docs/devtools/javascript/sources/).
+    - You can debug client-side code by using the [Sources panel](https://developer.chrome.com/docs/devtools/javascript/sources/).
     - If you open a TypeScript file by `Ctrl + P`, you should choose files under `webpack://_N_E/`.

 ![Chrome source panel](/assets/images/debugging-chrome-source-panel.png)